JoshuaHenriques/data-structures-and-algorithms/algorithms.md

 ### Bottom Down Approach
 * Compute the solutions from left (smaller sub-problem) to right (larger sub-problem) in an iterative manner
 * First we need a data structure to hold the sub-problem solutions, then we iterate from smaller sub-problems to large ones and use the recurrence relation to compute the solution to each of the sub-problems

+## Backtracking
+* Recursion
+* Decision Trees
+* permutations and combinations

+### Subsets
+* Involve dealing with Permutations and Combinations of a given set of elements.

+### 0/1 Knapsack
+* Useful in solving problems related to permutations and combinations.

 ## Quick Select